15 Ways to Improve Work Performance and Stay One Step Ahead of Your Competition in 2023

 4. Take short breaks from time to time

 According to a study published in the European Journal of Work and Organizational Psychology, short breaks increase work engagement.

 In reality, we can’t stay focused and productive for 8 hours straight, so whenever you feel your attention drifting away from work, indulge yourself in a short break.

-If you are a very organized person, you can even schedule short breaks after every sprint of focused work.
+If you are a very organized person, you can even schedule rest time after every sprint of focused work.

 There are plenty of things you can do during your work breaks: grab something to drink, do a stretch or a quick yoga workout, or simply watch your favorite YouTube video.

-You’ll feel more energized and productive after each short break you take, which will ultimately increase your overall work performance.
+You’ll feel more energized and productive after each short rest you take, which will ultimately increase your overall work performance.

 5. Maintain a healthy work-life balance